 Part of the traditional daily prayer for male, observant Jews runs: “Blessed are you, LORD our God, Ruler of the Universe, who has not made me a woman.”
 Prior to that, a traditional Jewish man also blesses God for not making him “a Gentile” and “a slave.”
 To many people, these statements conclusively prove Judaism’s anti-gentile and anti-female posture.
 But is this conclusion correct?

 While the entire Torah was given to Israel, many of its important laws were meant for the nations.
 But even within Israel, the laws applied differently to different groups (men, women, priests, Levites, kings, and slaves among others).
 The basic conclusion here is that Torah was and still is for everyone in general, but not every law in Torah is for everyone in particular.

-Even though there are Torah commandments that the nations must obey, they are not responsible to observe the same number of commandments as the Jews.
-Therefore, thanking God for “not making one a Gentile” is not a statement of Jewish superiority of any kind; but indication of readiness and willingness to obey more commandments! (the same principle applies in the case of women and slaves).
+Even though there are Torah commandments that the nations must obey, they are not responsible to observe the same number of commandments as are Jews.
+Therefore, thanking God for “not making one a Gentile” is not a statement of Jewish superiority of any kind; but an indication of readiness and willingness to obey more commandments! (the same principle applies in the case of women and slaves).

 “There is neither Jew nor Greek, there is neither slave nor free man, there is neither male nor female; for you are all one in Christ Jesus.
 And if you belong to Christ, then you are Abraham’s descendants, heirs according to promise.
-(Gal.
-3:27-28)
+(Gal 3:27-28)

 As a side note, an intriguing point should not be missed.
 It is remarkable that not only are the three groups (Jews/Gentile, slaves/freemen, men/women) mentioned in Galatians and the traditional Jewish prayer practically the same, but they’re also mentioned in the same order!

 Did you get that?
 Not only three categories, but also in the same order?!